Toward Instance-Optimal State Certification With Incoherent Measurements: Introduction

 \subsection{Our Results}

-In this work, we present a similar instance-optimal characterization of the copy complexity of quantum state certification with non-adaptive measurements.
+In this work, we answer this in the affirmative by presenting an instance-optimal characterization of the copy complexity of state certification with non-adaptive incoherent measurements.
 Surprisingly, our results demonstrate that the behavior of quantum state certification is qualitatively quite different from that of classical identity testing.
-More formally, our main result is the following: \begin{theorem}[Informal, see Theorems~\ref{thm:cert_lower_main} and \ref{thm:cert_upper_main}] Given any mixed state $\sigma\in\co^{d\times d}$, there are mixed states $\overline{\sigma}$ and $\underline{\sigma}$ respectively given by zeroing out $\Theta(\epsilon^2)$ and $\Theta(\epsilon)$ total mass from $\sigma$ and normalizing, such that the following holds.
+More formally, our main result is the following: \begin{theorem}[Informal, see Theorems~\ref{thm:cert_lower_main} and \ref{thm:cert_upper_main}] Given any mixed state $\sigma\in\co^{d\times d}$, there are mixed states $\overline{\sigma}$ and $\underline{\sigma}$ respectively given by projecting away some eigenvectors with eigenvalues summing to at most $\Theta(\epsilon^2)$ and $\Theta(\epsilon)$ and normalizing, such that the following holds.